acgetchell/mundus-atrox/src/journals/seventeenth.md

 Finally, she nods.

 They take her weapons and place magic shackles on her, but know better than to push it further.
-The huge spider-centaurs come forward and, as Orky watches, subdued, her companions are webbed to their broad backs.
+The huge spider-centaurs come forward and, as *Orky* watches, subdued, her companions are webbed to their broad backs.

 * * *

 The Clan women and children march in the center of a hollow square of Ogres, who bear huge loads upon their backs, in a surprisingly disciplined formation.
 Two shamans break the trail and one follows, some sort of magic making the passage of the large group both quieter and less discernible.
 The remaining Orcs range out widely from the group.
-Two of them, riding Velociraptors, pull up abruptly to Gruumsh and Chiyo, talking excitedly while their mounts snarl and drool in anticipation. *Gruumsh* abruptly jumps up onto a raptor as its rider smoothly dismounts. *Chiyo* blurs and takes to the sky as a large black Raven.
+Two of them, riding Velociraptors, pull up abruptly to *Gruumsh* and *Chiyo*, talking excitedly while their mounts snarl and drool in anticipation. *Gruumsh* abruptly jumps up onto a raptor as its rider smoothly dismounts. *Chiyo* blurs and takes to the sky as a large black Raven.
 The group comes to a halt as the Orcs run, following their leader.
 The dismounted Orc rider glares sullenly at *Geral*.